rsms/gitblog/docs/plugins.md

 ### request

 Plugins registered in this context are loaded for every public request to the blog interface.
-Please keep in mind the performance penelty introduced by PHP `require` which is used under the hood.
+Please keep in mind the performance penalty introduced by PHP `require` which is used under the hood.

 Examples: